January 2012 Fiji floods: Deforestation

 Deforestation also causes soil erosion in forested areas close to water sources.
 Deforestation in Fiji continues to increase due to the need for wood for the rebuilding of homes and businesses.
-Further demands on land usage for cultivating commercial crops on marginal land, sugarcane and tobacco are good examples, put high demands on the lands resources.
+Further demands on land usage for cultivating commercial crops on marginal land, of which sugarcane and tobacco are examples, put high demands on the lands resources.
 The increase of urban developments among the communities also drives deforestation.
 Cropping on fragile soil without observation of conservation practices and the burning of grasslands further illustrate the effects of deforestation in perpetuating soil erosion and the potential for increased risk of flooding.

 Large areas of the Fijian coastlands are made more susceptible to erosion by inappropriate disposal of animal waste, pesticides and fertilizers being dumped into international waters by farm run-offs during excessive rainfall.

 Physical impact

 Tourism

 The demand for luxury coastal accommodation on the western region of the Island, has seen exponential development of hotel resorts and urbanisation of the land to provide retail and entertainment and recreational facilities.
 Tourism in Fiji brought economic opportunity for business and employment with the addition of tourist expenditure.
 However the rapid evolution of the natural coastal landscape has established social and environmental changes for the local inhabitants.
 Hotel workers are commonly found to be the main bread-winners for many families, however, travel into the resorts from rural areas can reduce overall earnings and therefore the implications for poverty in rural areas is high.
-Over-development threatens the lives, livelihoods and homes of local people due to largescale erosion and sediment displacement, increasing floods in the lowlands and coastal areas.
+Over-development threatens the lives, livelihoods and homes of local people due to large-scale erosion and sediment displacement, increasing floods in the lowlands and coastal areas.